anaxite/tgdp-asciidoc-templates/our-team/guide-our-team.md

 # Our Team template guide

----
-Thank you for downloading the Our Team template from The Good Docs Project!
+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this template guide for information about how to complete each section.
+Want to explore more templates?
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).
-We welcome any kind of feedback on our templates, both positive and negative.
-To suggest improvements, use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Our%20team).
----

 The `Our Team` template is for open source software projects.
 The template helps you clearly communicate who belongs to your open source project or organization.